Software APIs

 222 * @param member A member of the struct.

-223 * @param size Expected size of the type.
+223 * @param enum_offset Expected offset of the member as an enum constant.

 224 */